Waste in Rural Alaska

 Construction and Demolition (C&D) Waste

-Disposal of C&D waste in an unpermitted landfill is illegal and can result in enforcement action by DEC against the disposer.
+Disposal of C&D waste in an unpermitted landfill is legal and can result in enforcement action by DEC against the diposer.
 However, even in a permitted landfill, the incorrect disposal of C&D waste in rural communities can cause many problems, such as:

 - Waste takes up a large amount of landfill space.